Symmetronic/discrete-wavelets/README.md

 ### UNPKG

-- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@3.0.0/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
+- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@3.0.1/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
 - Then you can use the library in your code.

+## Example usage

+An exemplary application with code using this library can be found at [https://symmetronic.github.io/covid-19-dwt-analysis/](https://symmetronic.github.io/covid-19-dwt-analysis/)

 ## API